Mortal/csaudk-submitj/tasks/dyck/README.md

 You may assume that the input only contains the characters `'('`, `')'`, `'['`, `']'`, so you do not have to check if there are any other kinds of characters in the input.

+**Scoring:**

+  * 1 point for correct and fast algorithm

 **Hint:** Use a stack containing the open parentheses.

-**Scoring:**

-  * 1 point for correct algorithm
+An O(N) time algorithm is fast enough.

+If you use the `remove()` method on the input `ArrayList`, your program might take O(N²) time and not be fast enough.